ossdhaval/mysite/source/while-coding/CDI-weld-notes.md

 - With very few exceptions, almost every concrete Java class that has a constructor with no parameters (or a constructor designated with the annotation @Inject) is a bean.

+A managed bean is a Java class.
+You can explicitly declare a managed bean by annotating the bean class @ManagedBean, but in CDI you don’t need to.
+According to the specification, the CDI container treats any class that satisfies the following conditions as a managed bean:

+- It is not a non-static inner class.
+- It is a concrete class, or is annotated @Decorator.
+- It is not annotated with an EJB component-defining annotation or declared as an EJB bean class in ejb-jar.xml.
+- It does not implement javax.enterprise.inject.spi.Extension.
+- It has an appropriate constructor—either:
+ - the class has a constructor with no parameters, or
+ - the class declares a constructor annotated @Inject.

+Bean types for a managed bean contains the bean class, every superclass and all interfaces it implements directly or indirectly.

+If a managed bean has a public field, it must have the default scope @Dependent

 - @Inject may be applied to a constructor or method of a bean, and tells the container to call that constructor or method when instantiating the bean.
 The container will inject other beans into the parameters of the constructor or method.